garystafford/eks-msk-scram-demo/README.md

-# Terraform, Amazon MSK, Amazon EKS Demo
+# Amazon MSK, Amazon EKS, SASL/SCRAM Demo

-Terraform project for using Amazon Managed Streaming for Apache Kafka (Amazon MSK) from Amazon Elastic Kubernetes Service (Amazon EKS) using SASL/SCRAM.
+Terraform project for the post: [Securely Decoupling Microservices on Amazon EKS using Kafka with SASL/SCRAM Securely decoupling Go-based microservices on Amazon EKS using Amazon MSK with SASL/SCRAM, data encryption, and IRSA](#)

-_Work in progress..._
+This post explores a simple Go-based application deployed to Amazon Elastic Kubernetes Service (Amazon EKS).
+The microservices that comprise the application communicate asynchronously by producing and consuming events from Amazon Managed Streaming for Apache Kafka (Amazon MSK).

 ## Architecture